panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 * The variable that holds the function object
 * `arguments` object (or missing in an arrow function)

-This post teaches you six approaches to declare (aka define) JavaScript functions: the syntax, examples and common pitfalls.
+This post teaches you six approaches to declare (aka define) JavaScript functions: the syntax, examples, and common pitfalls.
 Moreover, you will understand when to use a specific function type in certain circumstances.

 <Affiliate type="traversyJavaScript" />